 The oil & gas and maritime industry are looking to adopt additive manufacturing.
 This can lead to significant cost and time savings and geometry optimization.
 Important prerequisites are processes and material qualification programs ensuring quality in the most cost-effective way possible.

 This joint industry project aims to define clear requirements for parts manufactured by additive manufacturing.
-DNV GL joins forces with key stakeholders to develop project guidelines enabling the safe introduction of additive manufacturing to the oil & gas and maritime industry.
-A key deliverable will be a project guideline that can subsequently become a DNV GL recommended practice.
+DNV joins forces with key stakeholders to develop project guidelines enabling the safe introduction of additive manufacturing to the oil & gas and maritime industry.
+A key deliverable will be a project guideline that can subsequently become a DNV recommended practice.
 Participating companies include Equinor, BP, Total, Rolls Royce Marine, OCAS, Ivaldi Group, TechnipFMC, Siemens, Voestalpine, Vallourec, Aidro, SLM Solutions, Additive Industries, Quintus, HIPtec and the Advanced Forming Research Centre of the University of Strathclyde.

 Additive manufacturing can open vast opportunities for customized parts, spare part philosophies, repairing possibilities, and new supply chain setups.
 Additive manufacturing, also known as 3D printing, is a potential game changer enabling novel design, materials, and complex parts not seen before in oil & gas and maritime sectors.
 The benefits of additive manufacturing are significant lead-time reduction, weight reduction, part-count reduction, attaining high levels of geometric complexity, lower waste, and lower carbon foot print.